How can we help? 👋

 For bulk updates, use the Scaler Spreadsheet with the field name exactly matching: Energy network.

-Emission factor application by energy type
+Emission factor application by energy subcategory

 Electricity